aleua/p-reset/readme.md

 - Add saturation var to .shadow()
 - Test something like ~'(min-width: @tablet + 1)'
 - Change table styles
-- Change the god damn .info class to something else
 - Consider adding
 	a, a:link, a:visited, a:focus, a:hover, a:active{ color: inherit; }
 	:not(nav){